Project Art Works

-The historic institution will develop new programmes that preserve the voice of Holocaust survivors for generations to come
+The historic institution developed new programmes that preserve the voice of Holocaust survivors for generations to come, and explored new uses of cutting edge technology for the museum sector.

 The National Holocaust Centre and Museum is a vibrant memorial and a place of testimony and learning for communities of all faiths, and none.
 Dedicated to Holocaust remembrance and education, its work promotes an understanding of the roots of discrimination and prejudice, and the development of ethical values, leading to a greater understanding within society.